 Just to give you perspective on this market, Unilever bought Dollar Shave Club for $1bn!
 They’re recognising the opportunity of cutting out the middle men, the distributors and retailers and selling direct to the consumer.
 Read the Guardian’s view on this purchase here.

 But what about B2B?

 For B2B the membership economy could offer serious opportunity.
 Today’s publishers for example are businesses selling more than the traditional trade press title.
 They offer events, seminars, data and much more in terms of their offering.
 How could a regular B2B company even compete perhaps when resources are limited?

 B2Bs have a powerful asset in their toolkit – knowledge.
-Many give this away for free adhoc.
-We’ve already spoken about content marketing in a previous blog and this will serve businesses extremely well in terms of building up members (or fans as we like to call them).
+Many give this away for free ad-hoc.
+We’ve already spoken about content marketing before on this blog and this will serve businesses extremely well in terms of building up members (or fans as we like to call them).

 Business can delve a little deeper by offering a range of services with perceived value such as eBooks or webinars.
 They can also hold seminars with nominal fees for example, perhaps offering training on a specific topic.
 A low-cost exchange of money for knowledge and insight.

 The membership economy does need resources.
 It requires a similar approach to content marketing but understanding that those who are happy to part with a monthly fee expect high quality in return.
 The benefits are obvious.
 Continued loyalty, higher levels of engagement and ultimately additional purchasing.

 Taking existing knowledge and services that B2B has traditionally given away for free and converting that into a knowledge or value transaction will become more prevalent in B2B marketing in the future.